 is to cause a copy of the contract, grant, renewal or extension to be laid before each House of Parliament or dealt with in accordance with section 69.

-[Section 58A inserted by No. 50 of 2004 s.
+[Section 58A inserted: No. 50 of 2004 s.
 7.]

 59. Components of contract price